Sobeys: Private label brands

 The Sobeys private label lineup has had several names.
-They were introduced under the "Sobeys" name, and were renamed "Our Best" in the mid-1990s.
+They were introduced under the "Sobeys" name, and were renamed "Our Best" in the late 1990s.
 After its purchase of Oshawa Group, Sobeys dropped "Our Best" in favour of Oshawa's "Our Compliments" brand.

 In 2005, Sobeys shortened the name to "Compliments".
 At the same time, it expanded the brand's lineup to compete with labels such as Loblaw's President's Choice brand.
 From 2007–2010, they offered "Compliments Junior", aimed at children and co-branded with The Walt Disney Company.

 In late 2009, lower-price store-brand products were transitioned from "Compliments Value" to the "Signal" brand, which Sobeys used in the 1990s for a range of similar products.
 After the Oshawa Group merger, Sobeys dropped that name for Oshawa's "Smart Choice" label, and later for "Compliments Value".

 Private-label soft drinks are branded "Big 8" in Atlantic Canada.
 Elsewhere, soft drinks bear the Compliments brand.